 Inspection of Four-Year-Old Offspring

-For riding horse stallions whose foals are deemed acceptable, the next inspection takes place when a stallion’s oldest offspring are age four.
+For jumper- and dressage stallions whose foals are deemed acceptable, the next inspection takes place when a stallion’s oldest offspring are age four.
 However, the second inspection for Gelder- and harness horse stallions is held when their offspring are three years old.
 At least 10 offspring must undergo a linear score form evaluation at a studbook inspection or the first round viewing of the Stallion Selection.
 If the minimum requirement cannot be met at the time, evaluation is postponed until linear scores have been obtained for at least 10 offspring.

 Stallions which are deemed good producers based on breeding values for conformation and movement are retained for breeding.
 Other factors considered in the decision-making process include the number of predicates earned by a stallion’s offspring at the studbook inspection and the number of second round viewing, third round viewing, and selected sons a stallion produces.
 In addition, a stallion’s own achievements, such as his performance in the stallion competition and the championships for young horses, are also considered.

 Inspection of Seven-Year-Old Offspring